THIS WOMAN WRITES Blind Obedience

-STAFF BLOG AG RIGHT Dialed-in sheep producers
+STAFF BLOG AG RIGHT Congratulations on a big anniversary

 President Barack Obama may not be getting much in the way of positive feedback as it relates to the national economy, but the agricultural industry is.
 Forbes magazine recently named the Agricultural Heartland as one of five U.S. regions to watch in 2012 — other key regions are: the Energy Belt, the New Foundry, the Technosphere and the Pacific Northwest — highlighting them as poised to flourish economically.

 WASHINGTON — A teenage girl who invented a dissolvable sugar packet made from potato starch paper brought her project to the White House Science Fair on Feb.
 7, where she was singled out for praise by President Obama.

 RICHARDTON, N.D. — Wally Wald, one of southwest North Dakota’s longest-active farm equipment dealers, is closing the doors.

 Wald, 78, who lives in Dickinson, N.D., held an implement dealership auction Oct.
 29 that was the end of the line for Richardton (N.D.)
 Farm Equipment Inc. The business was started by previous owners John Erdle and Ralph Messer in fall 1957.
 Wald had worked for Erdle and Messer for 10 years and in July 1977 bought the business with partners Chuck Forster and Glenn Hochhalter.

 View your ad here!
 Cost effective targeted advertising.
 Contextual advertising starting as low as $79/month.
 This includes targeted ad delivery and search results!
 Add your business to the Marketplace »